How to look for records of... Workhouse inmates and staff

 What do I need to know before I start?

-Search and download records of over 20 Poor Law Unions in Discovery, our catalogue (£), using names, place names or occupations as search terms.
-The records sometimes include details of individual paupers and workhouse staff.
+Correspondence from 24 poor law unions has been catalogued in detail and digitised.
+Search in MH 12 using names, place names or occupations as search terms.
+The correspondence sometimes includes details of individual paupers and workhouse staff.

-Search for a person on the census in England and Wales 1841 to 1911 (£).
-This may help you to find out whether a person was in a workhouse at a certain date.
+Search for a person on the census in England and Wales 1841 to 1921 (charges apply).
+This may help you to find out whether a person was in a workhouse on the date the census was taken.

 Records available only at The National Archives in Kew